Anunth-R/Fast-Robots/lab_7.md

 # Initializing the Kalman Filter

 We will define A,B,C to be the following matrices.
+(C simply pulls the position from the state as that is what our sensor measures)

 <img src="https://github.com/user-attachments/assets/f76a9d10-7444-4963-8ef3-3ff783bbfce2" width="250">